zhuoy-qc/RingDock/README.md

 🧬 RingDock
-This repository provides tools for our RingDock pipepline, focusing on pi-cation interactions (cations from protein).
+This repository provides tools for our RingDock pipepline, focusing on pi-cation interactions (cations from protein interacts with ligand aromatic rings).

 ⚙️ Environment Setup
 We recommend using Conda to set up the environment.

 conda env create -f ringdock_pi-cation_env.yml

 conda activate ringdock_pi-cation_env

+📁 Preparation
+Download the ring_sdf_files dir and set the path in the codes to match this dir path

 📁 Dataset-Based Usage (e.g., PoseBuster)
 To run the full pipeline on a dataset like PoseBuster: